UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

-This document specifies a method of organising file-based data  with associated metadata, known as *DataCrate* in both human and machine readable formats, based on [schema.org] linked-data supplemented with terms from the [SPAR] ontologies where schema.org does not have coverage.
+This document specifies a method of organising file-based data  with associated metadata, known as *DataCrate* in both human and machine readable formats, based on the [schema.org] linked-data vocabularly, supplemented with terms from the [SPAR] ontologies and [PCDM] where schema.org does not have coverage.
 The motivation for this work comes from the research domain.

 A *DataCrate* is a dataset a set of files contained in a single directory.
 There